tpoisot/ms_pop_networks/ms_revised.md

 to draw inferences at larger scales [@gra13a].
 Paradoxically, as tempting as it may be to sample a network in its entirety, the goal of establishing global predictions might be better furthered by extremely-detailed characterization of a more modest number of interactions [@rod13b].
 Assuming that there are indeed statistical invariants in the rules governing interactions, this information will allow us to make verifiable predictions on the structure of the networks.
 Better still, this approach has the potential to substantially strengthen our understanding of the interplay between traits and neutral effects. @blu08 claim that the impact of traits distribution on network structure can be inferred simply by removing the impact of neutrality (population densities), based on the idea that many rare links were instances of sampling artifacts.
 As illustrated here (e.g, **Box 2**), their approach is of limited generality, as the abundance of a species itself can be directly driven by factors such as trait-environment matching.
+In addition, there are virtually no datasets that follow a complex of interacting species both through space *and* time in a replicated way.
+This type of data, although certainly tedious to collect, would provide important insights about which mechanisms should be looked at to understand the variability of species interactions.

-With the accumulation of data, these approaches will rapidly expand our ability to predict the re-wiring of networks under environmental change.
+Assuming that empirical data will indeed accumulate in the coming years, these approaches will rapidly expand our ability to predict the re-wiring of networks under environmental change.
 The effect of environmental change is expected to occur because (i) population sizes will be affected by the change and (ii) either plastic or adaptive responses will shift or disrupt the trait distributions.
 The framework proposed in **Box 1** predicts interaction probabilities under different scenarios.
 Ultimately, being explicit about the trait-abundance-interaction feedback will provide a better understanding of short-term and long-term dynamics of interaction networks.
 We illustrate this in Fig. \ref{f:synth}.
 The notion that population sizes have direct effects on the existence of an interaction stands opposed to classical consumer-resource theory, which is one of the bases of network analysis.
 Considering this an opposition, however, is erroneous.
 Consumer-resource theory considers a strong effect of abundance on the intensity of interactions